mickymacirl/CI-P5-EGZ/TESTING.md

 1. User can navigate to the blog section of the site
 2. User can read a blog post
 3. Admin can log in to the site
-4. Admin can navigate to the product management section
+4. Admin can navigate to the post management section
 5. Admin can create a new blog post
 6. User can read a blog post
 7. Admin can update a blog post